 T1: ¿Está en un baño dónde?

 S3: La chica está en el baño en la escuela

-This went one for a few minutes.
+This went one for about a minute.
 Different students chimed in with La chica tiene una máscara, la máscara es diferente…

 One detail I did not notice last year in the film was that one of the students had two masks.
 As she went from one group to another she took off her mask, which revealed another one underneath.
 My student locked on to this detail.
 Then we discuss symbolism: ¿Qué significa la máscara?